 Christians in Science Lectures, Bristol

-Roger records the meetings of the UK Christians in Science Bristol group, which organises talks on a wide range of topics around the interface between science and Christian faith.
+Christians in Science in the UK organises talks on a wide range of topics around the interface between science and Christian faith.

 On this page you can view the talks as audio slides or full-screen video as well as download just the audio or slides (where available).

 Our Fragile Planet

 The 'Our Fragile Planet' series of talks are here.